 These are the employment opportunities available to eligible F-1 students:

-An F-1 student may also be eligible for practical training directly related to their studies if they have been lawfully enrolled on a full-time basis in a SEVP-certified college, university, conservatory or seminary for one full academic year.
+An F-1 student may also be eligible for practical training directly related to their studies if they have been lawfully enrolled on a full-time basis at the University of Tampa for one full academic year.
 F-1 students are eligible to apply for Curricular Practical Training (CPT) authorization for an internship on- or off-campus.
 Students in their final semester can apply for Optional Practical Training (OPT), a one-year work authorization after completing their program of study.
-You can apply for authorization for CPT and OPT employment authorization by clicking on "Forms/Requests" link on the left side panel of this page.

 Do not accept any off-campus employment, whether paid or unpaid.
 Immigration authorities consider unauthorized employment to be a serious violation and a deportable offense.
 Off-campus employment is available only for a student experiencing severe economic hardship caused by unforeseen circumstances beyond the student’s control, and students must first apply for this authorization.
 Check employment eligibility with the Office of International Programs.